victorknox/Friend-Book/README.md

 3. Each user has a collection of users which are call edits friends.
 Note that it is possible that user ‘A’ isa friend of user ‘B’ but not vice versa.
 If a friend unregisters from the system, then that friend mustbe removed from his friends list.

 ### 2. Friends Recommendation
-1. For already registered users, show top ‘K’ rec-ommendations.
+1. For already registered users, show top ‘K’ recommendations.
 Recommendation  should  be  doneas follows:
 2. A friend should not be recommended.
 3. All  second  friends  (friends  of  friends)  should  begiven  more  preference  than  all  third  friends.
 Allthird friends should be given more preference thanall fourth friends and so on.
 4. For two friends which are bothithfriend, they willbe preferred in random order.